 Now, so far we have seen this op-amp in an open-loop configuration.
 That means, there was no feedback from output to the input.
 Now, in the next article, we will see what happens when we provide feedback from the output on the input side.

-What is operational amplifier and its types?
+What are the operational amplifier and its types?

-Why is it called operational amplifier?
+Why is it called an operational amplifier?

-What is op amp and its application?
+What are an op-amp and its application?

-What are the advantages of operational amplifier?
+What are the advantages of the operational amplifier?

 How does an operational amplifier work?